 Nebraska also implements the federal construction permit program, Prevention of Significant Deterioration (PSD).
 The purpose of the PSD program is to protect areas of the state which are cleaner than the ambient air quality standards, while still allowing industrial and economic growth.
 The PSD program applies to sources that emit significant levels of certain types of emissions.
 If a source is regulated under PSD, the NDEQ conducts additional, more rigorous reviews of their construction permit application to ensure that best available control technology will be used.
 Best available controls are employed to minimize impacts on the environment.
 Before issuing a permit, the NDEQ must also assure that the source will not cause or contribute significantly to any deterioration of air quality, making the area potentially vulnerable to violations of the ambient air quality standards.
+The PSD program also ensures that visibility in nearby national parks and wilderness areas is protected.
+The NDEQ notifies federal land managers of pending PSD decisions.
+Lastly, the PSD program requires that permitting authorities advise nearby States and Tribes of pending PSD decisions so they may express any concerns they have with potential downwind impacts in their areas.

-NDEQ also requires significant sources of hazardous air pollutants to control emissions with the best control technology available.
+As a part of its state program, the NDEQ requires significant sources of hazardous air pollutants to control emissions with the best control technology available.